taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 # Core Functionalities

 Taichi Core exposes all necessary interfaces to offload AOT modules to Taichi.
 Here lists the features universally available disregards to any specific backend.
-The Taichi Core APIs are guaranteed to be forward compatible.
+These APIs are still in active development so is subject to change.

 ## Availability